ekoeppen/fsm/README.md

 - an optional action identifier
 - an optional new state if the transition is activated

-The transition is a templated `struct`, which takes the event, state and action types as template parameters.
-The state and event types need to support the `==` operator (in C++20 terms `equality_comparable`).
+The transition is a templated `struct`, which takes the event, state and action types as well as an array of transitions as template parameters.
+The state and event types need to support the `==` operator, and the transitions parameter needs to be iterable.

-An FSM is a `struct` containing the transitions as well as the current state, and it provides one member function (`input`).
+An FSM is a `struct` containing the current state, and it provides one member function (`input`).
 The `input` function takes an event as parameter, and returns the optional action for the matching transition.
 It also changes the state of the FSM accordingly.

 ## Implementation

-The implementation is aimed at embedded targets, and therefore uses dedicated datatypes for the `Optional` and `Array` data structures instead of the C++ standard library.
-The transitions are initialized from a C array of the `Transition` structure.
+The implementation is aimed at embedded targets, and therefore uses a dedicated datatype for the `Optional` data structure instead of the C++ standard library.

 Unit tests are implemented using [doctest](https://github.com/doctest/doctest)